You are currently on Hearing Direct UK

-Can I use hearing aids on an airplane? is a common question.
-In this blog post, we discuss all the key steps so you are well informed next time you fly away.
+People generally worry about travelling with hearing aids and 'Can I use hearing aids on an airplane?' is a common question.
+In this blog post, we discuss all the key steps to keep you informed for the next time you fly away.

 Hearing aids are complex electronic devices and it is only natural to be concerned about flight regulations and requirements when you travel.